The (Still) Mysterious Death of Edgar Allan Poe

 Was the famous author killed from a beating?
 From carbon monoxide poisoning?
 From alcohol withdrawal?
 Here are the top nine theories

 It was raining in Baltimore on October 3, 1849, but that didn't stop Joseph W. Walker, a compositor for the Baltimore Sun, from heading out to Gunner's Hall, a public house bustling with activity.
 It was Election Day, and Gunner's Hall served as a pop-up polling location for the 4th Ward polls.
-When Walker arrived at Gunner's Hall, he found a man, delirious and dressed in shabby second-hand clothes, lying in the gutter.
-The man was semi-conscious, and unable to move, but as Walker approached the him, he discovered something unexpected: the man was Edgar Allan Poe.
-Worried about the health of the addled poet, Walker stopped and asked Poe if he had any acquaintances in Baltimore that might be able to help him.
+When Walker arrived at Gunner's Hall, he found a man, delirious and dressed in shabby secondhand clothes, lying in the gutter.
+The man was semi-conscious and unable to move, but as Walker approached him, he discovered something unexpected: The man was Edgar Allan Poe.
+Worried about the health of the addled poet, Walker stopped and asked Poe if he had any acquaintances in Baltimore who might be able to help him.
 Poe gave Walker the name of Joseph E. Snodgrass, a magazine editor with some medical training.
-Immediately, Walker penned Snodgrass a letter asking for help.
+Immediately, Walker wrote Snodgrass a letter asking for help:

 Baltimore City, Oct.
 3, 1849